Mellotron Mark VI / VII

-The capstan is made of stainless steel, and the belt’s flywheel is slightly heavier, which makes the whole thing more stable.
+The capstan is made of stainless steel and the belt drive flywheel is slightly heavier for better stability.

-The screws, bolts and discs are in metric standard.
-As the British standard (British Association) does not exist anymore, it is very hard to find parts using this standard when you’re out of England.
+The screws, bolts and washers are in metric standard.
+As the British standard (British Association) does not exist anymore, it is very hard to find parts using this standard when you’re out of United Kingdom.

-The motor controller card has a switch aimed at “memorizing” two speeds.
-An indicator on the control board indicates the selected speed.
+An indicator on the control panel indicates the selected speed.

-The motor is a new model, which is more stable.
+The motor is a new, more stable model.

-The Mellotron Mark VI has a balanced 1/4 inch audio output.
+The Mellotron Mark VI has a balanced audio output in 6.35 ″ jack format.

-A brand new tape frame has been created.
-It is lighter and stronger, and it allows to play longer tapes, which advances the time of playing by 20 %.
+A new tape frame has been designed.
+Lighter and stronger than the previous ones, it also allows to play longer tapes, thus increasing playback time by 20%.